Late Payroll Taxes-The Most Expensive Business Loan You Ever Got!

 Payroll taxes and withholdings are the foundation of the Income Tax and Social Security Systems.
 This system works well when the business and the workers follow the legal requirements.
-Unfortunately, sometimes the payroll tax withholding process breaks down on a case by case level.
+Unfortunately, the payroll tax withholding process sometimes breaks down on a case-by-case level.
 In certain circumstances, the business fails to collect or remit part or all of the withheld taxes and FICA to the IRS.

 How Does A Business Fall Behind On Payroll Taxes?